 Day 01: Arrival and transfer to Hotel in Kathmandu (1,350 m)

-Upon arrival at Kathmandu Airport, met our airport representative transfer to Hotel.
+Upon arrival at Kathmandu Airport, met our airport representative and transfer to Hotel.
 Overnight at hotel.

 Day 02: Trek preparation day

-Today we take a long drive to Macchekhola.
-Along the way, we can see many beautiful greenery landscapes, rivers, and beautiful views of the Ganesh Himal and Manaslu mountain ranges.
-Beautiful rivers local villages, Waterfalls, and rice fields make your drive more excited.
+A scenic drive to Macchekhola.
+Along the way, you will see many beautiful greenery hills, landscapes, rivers, and mesmerizing views of the Ganesh Himal and Manaslu mountain ranges.
+Typical local villages, Waterfalls, and rice terraces make your drive more exciting.
 Arrival and check-in guesthouse.

 This is the narrow exposed trail and needs to Cross the Macchakhola which is known as a fish- steam.
 This is the small settlement of the Gurung, Magar, and Chhetri people.
 There are many scrambling up and down slopes.
 And you will reach the Tatopani(natural hot spring).
 After the short walk to the forest, cross the river over the suspension bridge and walk uphill to Jagat overnight.